Weakening economy hampers Commerzbank's recovery

-FRANKFURT Commerzbank (CBKG.DE), Germany's No.2 bank, missed third-quarter profit forecasts and said it was unlikely to pay a dividend this year or next as a weakening European economy hampers its recovery from the financial crisis.
+FRANKFURT Commerzbank (CBKG.DE), Germany's No.2 bank, missed third-quarter profit forecasts and said it was unlikely to pay a dividend for this year or next as a weakening European economy hampers its fight to recover from the 2008 financial crisis.

-The bank, which received an 18-billion-euro ($23 billion) government bailout at the height of the crisis, said it no longer expected a marked upswing in its lending and investment businesses in 2012 and provisions on bad loans were likely to rise.
+The bank, which received an 18-billion-euro government bailout at the height of the crisis, said it no longer expected a marked upswing in its lending and investment businesses this year and provisions on bad loans were likely to rise.

-"The market environment will remain volatile in the coming months", Commerzbank chief executive Martin Blessing said on Thursday, adding operating profit in the fourth quarter was likely to trail that of the third.

-He conceded that Commerzbank will by far be missing its original 2012 target of 4 billion euros in operating earnings.
-After nine months, the figure stood at 1.3 billion.

 Banks across Europe are slashing costs and selling assets to cope with tougher regulations aimed at preventing a repeat of the 2008 crisis.
 Their efforts are being hampered by a weakening economy as governments drive through austerity measures to sort out their own finances.